 It can be an emotionally difficult experience to pursue a wrongful death suit, especially knowing that any legal restitution can never replace your loved one, but it can often be the only feasible action for bereft family members who are left with large medical and funeral expenses, and a loss of income.

-In the absence of these relatives, those who provided medical care, or funeral expenses can still sue for the expenses they have incurred, or can be included in the suit brought by the family members of the deceased.
+In the absence of these relatives, those who covered the costs of medical care or funeral expenses can sue for the expenses they have incurred or can be included in the suit brought by the family members of the deceased.

-What is the first step?
+What is the First Step?

 When contacting your attorney, go over the entire case as you see it, and tell him or her specifically why you believe that your loved one died because of a wrongful act.
 You’ll probably be asked in the process to find any medical bills, and to recall the names of possible witnesses for your case.